Joe Rolette

 Joseph Rolette, Jr. (23 October 1820 – 16 May 1871) was an American fur trader and politician during Minnesota's territorial era and the Civil War.
 His father was Jean Joseph Rolette, often referred to as Joe Rolette the Elder, a French-Canadian and trader himself.
-Joseph Rolette's mother was Jane Fisher, who married Joe Rolette, Sr. in 1818 when she was either 13 or 14 years old.
+Joseph Rolette's mother was Jane Fisher, who married Joe Rolette, Sr. in 1818 when she was about 13 or 14 years old.
 Jane's relatives took young Joseph to New York.
-Joseph's parents never divorced due to their Catholic faith, but became separated in 1836.
-As part of the settlement, Rolette Sr. built what is today known as the Brisbois House for his estranged wife on Water Street, St. Feriole Island, Prairie du Chien, WI.
+Joseph's parents separated in 1836 but never divorced due to their Catholic faith.
+As part of the settlement, Rolette Sr. built what is today known as the Brisbois House for his estranged wife on Water Street, St. Feriole Island, Prairie du Chien, Wisconsin.

-As his sense of adventure developed, Joe Jr. headed back west in 1840 and by the time he was 21 he was working for his father's partners in the Red River valley area of Minnesota.
-Some names in Minnesota history (Henry Hastings Sibley and Ramsey Crooks) were active and running a fur trading company in the area.
-Whilst in their service, Joseph Rolette rebuilt a trading post at Pembina, being responsible for the building and defense of the post, as well as managing the business being conducted there.
-The area where the Pembina Trail crossed the Red Lake River is now Red Lake Falls, MN.
+As his sense of adventure developed, Joe Jr. headed back west in 1840, and by the time he was 21, he was working for his father's partners' in the Red River valley area of Minnesota.
+Some names in Minnesota history (Henry Hastings Sibley and Ramsey Crooks) were running a fur trading company in the area at the time.
+Whilst in their service, Joseph Rolette rebuilt a trading post at Pembina.
+He oversaw its defenses and the business being conducted there.
+The area where the Pembina Trail crossed the Red Lake River is now Red Lake Falls, Minnesota.

-In 1842 young Rolette put into a place a unique method of transportation.
+In 1842 young Rolette built a unique method of transportation.
 He created a line of carts that ran on the Red River Trails between Pembina and the head of Mississippi navigation at Mendota, Minnesota.
 As a result, a substantial portion of the trade enjoyed by the Hudson's Bay Company in Canada was diverted to the United States.
-Rolette ran this concern with his mother's brother.
-By this time the trading post had grown and a Canadian native, Norman W. Kittson, was managing it.
-Kittson adopted the system of Red River ox carts, growing and adding more lines until it consisted of several thousand vehicles.
+Rolette undertook this venture with his mother's brother.
+By this time, the trading post had grown, and a Canadian native, Norman W. Kittson, was managing it.
+Kittson adopted the system of Red River ox carts, growing and adding more lines until it became a chain of several thousands of vehicles.